Click on the titles below for more information.

-CIE can write a letter on your behalf if you wish to have an immediate family member visit you in the US for a short time.
-This letter is intended to certify enrollment or your activities as a student/scholar at UT, as well as identify the relative (i.e., parent or sibling) who wishes to apply for a tourist visa.
+International students and scholars can write a letter to have an immediate family member visit them in the US for a short time.
+This letter should certify enrollment or your activities as a student/scholar at UT, as well as identify the relative (i.e., parent or sibling) who wishes to apply for a tourist visa.
 You will need to send the original letter to your family, and we suggest you include copies of your immigration documents as well.
-Please note: CIE does not issue letters for inviting a friend, boyfriend/girlfriend, fiancée, etc.

 Can I get a driver’s license or identity card?

 A temporary driver’s license or state identification card can be obtained by visiting one of Knoxville’s federal DMV offices.
 The student or scholar must bring his or her I-20/DS-2019, passport, I-94 and two documents proving residency in Tennessee (such as a TV cable bill, utilities bill, telephone bill, or bank statement).
 These documents must show the person’s name and Knoxville address, and prove established residence.
 If this is the student/scholar’s first Tennessee driver’s license, the applicant will be required to take a mandatory exam and driving test.
 The applicant must provide a properly-registered vehicle for the driving test (a car is not provided by the DMV).
 Visit the Tennessee Government’s website for more information about obtaining a temporary driver’s license.

 Can I get a job while I’m here?

 Students may work on-campus up to 20 hours/week during fall and spring semesters and up to 40 hours/week during summer vacation or official school breaks.

 How do I get a Social Security Number?

 In order to obtain a SSN, you must obtain a written letter of employment verification from your UT department or your on-campus employer.